Markbnj/venv2docker/README.md

     --lib-path=PATH         Install the venv directories to PATH in the image.
     --maintainer=NAME       Use NAME as the maintainer string in the image.
     -n, --name=NAME         Use NAME as the committed image name.
+    --no-cleanup-on-error   On error do not remove temporary files.
     --no-dangling           Remove an existing image before building.
     --no-log                Don't log docker build output.
     --no-project-path       Don't add the project root to the system path.
     --no-project-pypath     Don't add the project root to the python path.
+    --no-remove-build-dir   Don't remove the build directory after building.
     --paths=PATHS           Add PATHS to system path.
     --pip=FILE              Install each package in FILE at build.
     --ports=PORTS           Expose PORTS in image.